snowdj/geocompr/04-spatial-operations.md

 As with attribute data, joining adds a new column to the target object (the argument `x` in joining functions), from a source object (`y`).

 The process can be illustrated by an example.
-Imagine you have 10 points randomly distributed across the Earth's surface.
+Imagine you have ten points randomly distributed across the Earth's surface.
 Of the points that are on land, which countries are they in?
 Random points to demonstrate spatial joining are created as follows: